 A peaceful conclusion is much more of an achievement than having to resort to self defence.

 While shopping at Bunnings an irate customer started arguing with my wife, Sifu Linda.

 As I tried to mediate he approached my with hands swinging.

-In that instant I executed a front kick which stopped him in his tracks and therefore avoided another potential violent situation.
+In that instant I executed a front kick therefore avoiding another potential violent situation.

 Wing Chun is extremely efficient in self defence situations.